thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 ### Executive Overload and Shutdown

 When too many distributed pathways remain active, the system exceeds its capacity for synchronization.
 This produces a collapse in functional coherence, experienced subjectively as mental exhaustion or "shutdown."
-During these periods, the brain may transiently downregulate propagation by retreating into restricted focus or repetitive behavior—its own form of homeostatic rebalancing.
+During these periods, the brain may transiently downregulate propagation by retreating into restricted focus or repetitive behavior—an outcome of reactive propagation.

 As distributed pathways compete for control of attention and response selection, the executive system reaches a point where it can no longer synchronize the flow of competing signals.
 At this threshold, control failure extends inward: the same distributed competition that disrupts executive coordination also destabilizes predictive processes themselves.
 This transition marks the onset of **predictive overload**, where informational interference begins to drive the very energetic instability that culminates in collapse.